hotg-ai/rune/docs/tutorial.md

 The next step is to have the required dependencies installed.
 Run the following commands in your terminal.

 1. `rustup install nightly`
+2. `rustup default nightly`
-2. `rustup target add wasm32-unknown-unknown`
+3. `rustup target add wasm32-unknown-unknown`
-3. `brew install binaryen`
+4. `brew install binaryen`

 # Creating a Project